Skip to content

 ‘Governance’ refers to the evolving processes, relationships, institutions and structures by which a group of people, community or society organise themselves collectively to achieve things that matter to them.
 Governance enables the representation of the welfare, rights and interests of constituents, the administration and delivery of programs and services, the management of resources, and negotiation with governments and other groups (Hawkes 2001; Hewitt de Alcántara 1998; Westbury 2002).
 Governance occurs at the community, local, regional and national level.
 The manner in which governance functions are performed has a direct effect on the wellbeing of individuals and communities.

-Governance at the community level plays a vital role in the delivery of primary health care for Indigenous Australians.
+Within governance, appropriate consultation and engagement with Indigenous communities in decision-making processes play a vital role in the delivery of primary health care for Indigenous Australians.
 Community control of health services allows Indigenous Australian communities to determine their own priorities, protocols and procedures.
 The care these services provide will also reflect the values and principles of the community they serve.
+It can also help to build trust and accountability, and promote the sustainability of health care services over the long-term.

 The Aboriginal Community Controlled Health Services (ACCHSs) model is the main governance model adopted by Indigenous primary health care providers.
 An ACCHS is an incorporated organisation initiated and based in local Indigenous communities.
 They deliver a holistic, comprehensive, and culturally appropriate health service to the community.
 While the capabilities and capacity of ACCHSs vary, this model of care provides important options for Indigenous Australians (Moran et al. 2014).